 * Tab to each button - Press RETURN - This should activate

-* If there is a Cancel Button on the screen , then pressing should activate it.
+* If there is a Cancel Button on the screen , then pressing

 * If pressing the Command button results in uncorrectable data e.g. closing an action step, there should be a message phrased positively with Yes/No answers where Yes results in the completion of the action.